5odead/Python_Mini_Projects/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-Welcome to the **Python Mini Projects** repository! 🚀 This repository contains a collection of small-scale Python projects designed for learning, practice, and fun.
+Welcome to the **Python Mini Projects** repository! 🚀 <br>

+This repository contains a collection of small-scale Python projects designed for learning, practice, and fun.
 Each project serves as a standalone example of a particular Python concept or utility.

 ## 📂 Project List